danemd/Trivia-Score-Tracker/README.md

 ![Number of Rounds](https://github.com/danemd/Trivia-Score-Tracker/blob/images/num_rounds_team_add.png)

 * Now you will be prompted to enter the scores.
-Input the appropriate scores for each team, hit *enter* again, and then the team standings will be displayed in descending order.
+Input the appropriate scores for each team, hit *enter* again, and then the team standings will be displayed in ascending order.

 ![Scores](https://github.com/danemd/Trivia-Score-Tracker/blob/images/scores.png)